 If the roots are too thick to cut with a shovel, the next option is to dig a trench around the tree about a foot out from the trunk and a foot deep to expose the roots.
 The roots can be cut with an axe or a saw.

 A better method is to use a reciprocating saw, such as a Sawzall, to cut the circle and the roots.
 Hardened blades are available for reciprocating saws which will cut through soil and roots, although the saw blade gets dull after a several minutes and needs changing.
 Rocky ground dulls the blade quickly.

 One drawback to this method is that it does not provide a good way to guide the tree as it falls.
-No one should attempt to drop a medium to large tree in one piece unless they tie at least three ropes to it and hold it steady while the circle is being cut and while it is being pulled over.
+Medium to large tree need to have the main branches and top removed first.